hzjanuary/NL2/README.md

-Simple project made by ReactJS NodeJS ExrpessJS and mySQL on phpmyadmin for my eassay at school.
+Simple project made by ReactJS NodeJS ExrpessJS and mySQL on phpmyadmin for my essay at school.

 We have created a simple database on which be performing CRUD operations.